 Inova is a designated member of the Consortium of Multiple Sclerosis Centers.

 Living with MS is difficult.
 The condition is unpredictable, and symptoms come and go and affect people in different ways.

-Part 2 of the Understanding Multiple Sclerosis: A Primer for the Newly Diagnosed series: Understanding MS Treatments Options.
+Read Part 2 of the Understanding Multiple Sclerosis article series here: Understanding MS Treatments Options.

 Read Part 3 of the Understanding Multiple Sclerosis article series here: 10 Ways to Live Better with MS.